wan monitoring

 WAN capacity planning

 You also need to know the sites.
-A network monitoring platform will allow you to look at sites and understand bandwidth usage across your service providers.
-This will enable you to identify what your critical sites are.
-You will want to have various sites and have a cross-section of other sites that may be on satellite connection or LTE, especially with retail.
-So look for varying sites, and learn about problematic sites where your users have problems with applications that are good candidates for proof of concepts.
+A network monitoring platform will allow you to look at sites and understand bandwidth usage across your service providers, enabling you to identify your critical sites.
+You will want various sites and a cross-section of other sites on satellite connection or LTE, especially with retail.
+So, look for varying sites and learn about problematic sites where your users have problems with applications that are good candidates for proof of concept.

 Your network performance management software will give you visibility into what sites to include in your proof of concept.
 This platform will tell you what sites are critical and which are problematic in terms of performance and would be a good mix for a proof of concept.
 When you get inappropriate sites in the mix, you will immediately see the return on investment (ROI) for SD-WAN.
 So uptime will increase, and you will see this immediately.
 But for this to be in effect, you first need a baseline.